Pulsar4xDevs/Pulsar4x/README.md

 Main forum at: http://aurora2.pentarch.org/index.php/board,169.0.html

-IRC channel #Pulsar4x on [Freenode](https://webchat.freenode.net/).
 Pulsar4x on [Gitter](https://gitter.im/Pulsar4x/Lobby#).<br />
 Gitter is a chat system that uses your git account.
 Messages are persistent and you can paste/drag and drop screenshots directly to the chat.

 Bugs can be reported on the [issue tracker](https://github.com/Pulsar4xDevs/Pulsar4x/issues).
+The [Wiki](https://github.com/Pulsar4xDevs/Pulsar4x/wiki) has a good amount of information, though is not always up to date.

-## Compiling Pulsar4x ECS-CrossPlatform branch:
+## Compiling Pulsar4x Master branch:

 To compile Pulsar4x we recommend [VisualStudio 2015 Community Edition](https://www.visualstudio.com/downloads/download-visual-studio-vs).
 We're starting to use a bit of C#6, so 2013 is not recommended unless you know what you're doing.
 Xamarin Studio does work under Windows, and the process is the same as for VS2015.